openvinotoolkit/training_extensions/docs/source/tutorials/advanced/semi_sl.rst

 <Guidelines for writing>

-It describes how to use Semi-Supervised Learning.
+This tutorial explains how to employ semi-supervised learning with OTX.